All Use Cases

 How to Set Up Restaurant QR Codes

 1. Sign up for a free Honest QR account 2.
 Create a dynamic QR code pointing to your menu URL 3.
 Customize with your restaurant's brand colors and logo 4.
-Download as PNG or SVG and print on table tents, window stickers, or receipts 5.
+Download as PNG or SVG and print on table tents, window stickers, or receipts — get the QR code size right so it scans reliably from a seated distance 5.
 Update the destination URL anytime from your dashboard — no reprinting needed

 Want to boost your online reputation too?
 You can create a separate QR code for your review page — see how at honestqr.net/blog/qr-code-for-google-reviews.
 And if you offer guest WiFi, our guide at honestqr.net/guides/wifi-qr-code-setup walks you through setting up a WiFi QR code your customers can scan to connect instantly.